RyanChenM7/GiraffeZoo/README.md

 ![image](https://user-images.githubusercontent.com/77525898/196856753-ea6ab3d3-91e1-437d-b96e-a295f97bcd20.png)

-The sample data is currently autoloaded when the backend is run.
-The data is coming from sample_listings.csv and sample_users.csv where the data is processed and inserted into the tables.
-Note that there are checks for the tables and data: if the tables already exist, new tables are not created.
-Similarly if data already exists in the tables, we will not load the sample data in to prevent duplicate rows.
+The sample data is loaded when the Flask Server is booted up.
+The data come from sample_listings.csv and sample_users.csv and are inserted row by row into the tables.
+Note that there are checks for the tables and data, if the table is not empty, sample data is not inserted row by row.
+To reset and reinitialize the tables, a method of the DB class "initialize_database" is called, where data is wiped and the tables can be repopulated with the sample data.

+Otherwise, the endpoints `createAccount, deleteAccount, createListing, deleteListing` can be hit with requests to modify the tables.